Cyclical Time

 time is essentially cyclic in its manifestations.
 Thus the science of cycles (or, more accurately, the science of ‘cyclicity’).
 Cyclology is to the science of wholes what mathematics is to modern physical science.

-Rudhyar proposes cyclology as a systematic science of cyclical time, positioning it as the holistic epistemological counterpart to the analytic mathematics of Newtonian space.
+Rudhyar proposes ‘cyclology’ as a systematic science of cyclical time, positioning it as the epistemological foundation for a holistic, synchronistic view of reality against the linear abstractions of Newtonian physics.

 Dane Rudhyar, The Astrology of Personality: A Re-formulation of Astrological Concepts and Ideals in Terms of Contemporary Psychology and Philosophy, 1936thesis